 If you’re only using a single proxy, this function simply tells your browser to always use that specific proxy server hostname and port for all requests.
 But the function can also restrict proxy usage based on the request.
 For example, a proxy server might only support HTTP requests, but not HTTPS requests.

 In that case, the function would examine the request, and if it’s for a HTTPS URL, it would tell the browser to skip the proxy and go directly to the site.
-However, if the request is for a normal HTTP URL, then the proxy would be used.
+However, a request for a normal HTTP URL would use the proxy.

 Many proxy services, such as ProxyMesh, support both HTTP requests and HTTPS requests, and so the